pgmoneta/pgmoneta/doc/manual/en/80-server-api.md

 **pgmoneta_server_info**

-Fetch trivial information about a configured postgres server like:
+Fetch trivial information about a configured PostgreSQL server like:
 - PostgreSQL version of the server
 - status of checksums (enabled/disabled)
 - type of server (primary/non-primary)